Ready in just 15 minutes, this easy sauteed bok choy recipe is wonderfully flavorful.

 Storing Leftovers

-The leftovers keep well in the fridge, in an airtight container, for 3-4 days.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Gently reheat them in the microwave, covered, at 50% power.

 Much like roasted cabbage and steamed cabbage, this is one of those recipes where the leftovers are excellent, even on the fourth day.